 - Provide support and subspecialty referrals, if needed, for children with long COVID-19 symptoms.
 AAP interim guidance for Post-COVID-19 Conditions in Children and Adolescents provides additional information.

 The recent declaration by the AAP and others of a national emergency in children’s mental health highlights that both CYSHCN and their caregivers may have substantial mental health needs during the pandemic, economic decline and social unrest.
 Beyond the components called for in the declaration on October 19, CYSCHN and their caregivers will benefit from the following specific recommendations:

 - Assess for mental health needs in CYSHCN and caregivers.
-Proactively manage, co-manage, and make appropriate referrals, taking into account the possibility of long waiting times for counseling/therapy.
-Using telemedicine approaches as appropriate.
-This may be particularly important for certain subgroups of CYSHCN who may have higher mental health needs, including children with autism spectrum disorder, attention-deficit/hyperactivity disorder, children diagnosed with anxiety, depression and mood disorders.
-Additional information about telehealth is available in the 2021 AAP policy statement and COVID-19 interim guidance.
+Proactively manage, co-manage and make appropriate referrals, taking into account the possibility of long waiting times for counseling/therapy.
+Use telemedicine approaches as appropriate.
+These practices may be particularly important for certain subgroups of CYSHCN who may have higher mental health needs, including children with a diagnosis of autism spectrum disorder, attention-deficit/hyperactivity disorder, anxiety, depression or mood disorders.
+Additional information about telehealth is available here.

 - Support mental health/wellness of CYSHCN and their caregivers with proactive guidance to plan safe, inclusive social/recreational opportunities.

 - Connect families to peer supports such as Family-to-Family Information Centers.